-Leveling the motor home is very important, not only for your comfort but for appliances and plumbing as well.
+Leveling the motor home is very important, not only for your comfort, but for plumbing and appliances as well.
 Some refrigerators are extremely sensitive to being unlevel.
 The ammonia vapor cooling system used in most RV refrigerators can "lock up" and damage the refrigerator if it is not level.
 This is both inconvenient and costly.
 Also, water and holding tank level indicators may give false readings because water level is greater at one side of the tank than the other.